eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 - Log into [Nifi](https://nifi.dev1.kubelake.com)
 - credentials : demo@kubelake.com - ask me for the password

-## Step 1: Create your own working environment
+## Step 1: Very Important  -> Create your own working environment
 1. Drag and drop a new process group from the left (4th button to the right of the logo)
 2. Add you name to the process group name or whatever you want to name it (please do not interfere with other people's work)